ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 You will receive an offer within a few days.
 As soon as all the technical details are ironed out, you will receive an invoice and can start the payment process.

-As soon as the full invoice amount is received, you will be sent an e-mail with instructions on how to securely download your individualized license file.
+As soon as the full invoice amount is received, you will be sent an email with instructions on how to securely download your individualized license file.

 The license file contains the following information:
 - Invoice address of the Benefactor Circle member